dotnet/EntityFramework.Docs/entity-framework/core/providers/cosmos/index.md

 > [!IMPORTANT]
 > Calling [EnsureCreatedAsync](/dotnet/api/Microsoft.EntityFrameworkCore.Storage.IDatabaseCreator.EnsureCreatedAsync) is necessary to create the required containers and insert the [seed data](xref:core/modeling/data-seeding) if present in the model.
 However `EnsureCreatedAsync` should only be called during deployment, not normal operation, as it may cause performance issues.

-## Cosmos options
+## Azure Cosmos DB options

-It is also possible to configure the Cosmos DB provider with a single connection string and to specify other options to customize the connection:
+It is also possible to configure the Azure Cosmos DB provider with a single connection string and to specify other options to customize the connection:

 [!code-csharp[Configuration](../../../../samples/core/Cosmos/ModelBuilding/OptionsContext.cs?name=Configuration)]